PHYSICALLYBASED

 RED V-Raptor

-The sensor sizes are the same for all V-Raptor sensors, regardless of 8K, or VV designations.
+The sensor sizes are the same for all V-Raptor sensors, regardless of X, XL, 8K, or VV designations.

 x mm